Tanjava/RPSLS/README.md

 The header at the top of the page includes the game's title and logo.

 ### Gameboard

-The gameboard is the main section of the game that displays the user's and computer's scores, their choices (represented by an big emoji), and the game options (buttons).
+The gameboard is the main section of the game that displays the user's and computer's scores, their choices (represented by large emoji images), and the game options (buttons).

+### Scoreboard

+The scoreboard displays the current scores for the user and the computer.
+The scores update dynamically as the game progresses based on the outcome of each round.

+### Game option buttons

+There are five game option buttons, each representing a different choice: Rock, Paper, Scissors, Lizard, and Spock.
+The buttons glow and subtly lift when the user hovers over them, making the game more engaging.
+Clicking on a button starts a game round.
+The winner of the round is determined based on the player's choice and the randomly generated computer's choice.

 ### Tooltip

 Hovering over each button displays a brief tooltip providing information about the corresponding game move.
 This helps users understand the rules of the game and the strengths/weaknesses of each move.

-### Interactive Elemente

-The game includes several interactive elements that allow the player to make choices and play the game.

-#### Game option buttons

-There are five game option buttons, each representing a different choice: Rock, Paper, Scissors, Lizard, and Spock.
-Clicking on a button triggers the playRound function in JavaScript, which determines the winner of the round based on the player's choice and a random choice for the house.

-#### Scoreboard

-The scoreboard displays the current scores for the user and the computer.
-The scores update dynamically as the game progresses based on the outcome of each round.

-#### Visual Feedback
+### Visual Feedback

-- Each round when the user selects a game option, the game visually updates the user's and computer's choices with the corresponding emoji images.
+The default hand gesture displayed is 'Rock'.
+Each round, when the user selects their hand choice, the game visually updates the user's and computer's choices with the corresponding emoji images.
+After a couple of seconds it switches back to 'Rock', simulating how the game is played in real life before players reveal their next hand.

-- Furthermore, a message with the game outcome (win, lose, or tie) will be displayed after every round (e.g. "You win this round!") and at the end of the game with the final result (e.g. "Game Over.
+Furthermore, a message for each game outcome (win, lose, or tie) will be displayed after every round (e.g. "You win this round!") and at the end of the game with the final result (e.g. "Game Over.
 You Lose!").

+### Game Rules

+In the footer of the website, users can find the game rules.
+When clicked, a modal will appear with an image showing how the game is played.
+This can be helpful for new players who are unfamiliar with the expanded version of the game.

+- Rock crushes Lizard and (as it always has) crushes Scissors.
+- Paper covers Rock and disproves Spock.
+- Scissors cuts Paper and decapitates Lizard.
+- Lizard poisons Spock and eats Paper.
+- Spock smashes Scissors and vaporizes Rock.

-### Footer Section
+### Footer

 The footer contains copyright information on the left, and the game rules on the right.

 ## Future Features

-- Add a reset button once the game is over that allows the player to reset the game and starts a new one.
-- Add animations to the game elements to make the interface more engaging.
+- Add a 'bounce' animation to the default 'Rock' hand emoji before the player's and computer's hands are shown.
+The game starts with 'Rock', then there's a countdown - 3(rock), 2(paper), 1(scissors), Shoot.
+On "Shoot" the choices are revealed.
+- Add sound effects for each gesture to enhance gaming experience.

 # Testing